micmejia/bible-dump/AMPC/Acts/Acts 2.md

-Being therefore lifted high by _and_ to the right hand of God, and having received from the Father [^h]the promised [blessing which is the] Holy Spirit, He has made this outpouring which you yourselves both see and hear.
+Being therefore lifted high by _and_ to the right hand of God, and having received from the Father the promised [blessing which is the] Holy Spirit, He has made this outpouring which you yourselves both see and hear.